ringtailsoftware/zig-embshell/README.md

 A very small interactive command shell for (embedded) Zig programs.

+EmbShell makes an ideal system monitor for debugging and interacting with a small embedded system.
+It interactively takes lines of text, parses commands and makes callbacks into handler functions.

 Compared with Readline, Linenoise and Editline - EmbShell is tiny.
 It lacks most of their features, but it does have:

  - Tab completion for command names